 - Students: Visit the Google G Suite for Students page

-- Faculty & Staff: Login to the SharePoint for Google G Suite information
+- Faculty & Staff: Visit the Google Workspace FAQ

-Faculty and staff mail services for Interwork may be obtained directly from that department.
+Faculty and staff mail services and support for Interwork, may be obtained directly from that department.
 Please inquire with your technical contact or supervisor for more information.

 Review the SDSU Computing Responsible Use Policy before requesting an account.